YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

 6. To stop the program type "CTRL + C"

 # Usage

+**Note:If you would like to use the sample datasets to try out, please feel free to do so.**

 1. Type cd ai-web-app into the command line.
 2. Type "python app.py" or "python3 app.py"
 3. Click "Open in Browser"